 - Sprint planning: Agree on goals and scope, split up the work.

-- Daily Scrum standup: Share progress, identify blockers, plan for the next day.
+- Daily Scrum or standup: Share progress, identify blockers, plan for the next day.

 - Sprint review: Celebrate wins, gather feedback, present your progress.